Logo

 x? - 5% Toughness

-x1 - 12% Stamina Regeneration (if you have movement tech down in this game, you really don't need this, if you don't...sure, why not)
+x1 - 12% Stamina Regeneration (if you have movement tech down, you really don't need more stamina, if not, sure I guess)

-x1 - 20% Gunner Resistance (if you find yourself getting shredded by Gunners a lot, taking all 3 for the maximum resistance isn't a bad idea)
+x1 - 20% Gunner Resistance (if you get shredded by Gunners, taking all 3 for the max resistance isn't a bad idea, mandatory in Havoc)

 x1 - 20% Sniper Resistance (same as above; if you are a Sniper magnet, take all 3)

-x1 - 20% Tox Flamer Resistance (both Flamers, applies to melee, fire, ground flame, and tank explosion - but not tank explosion ground flame)
+x1 - 20% Tox Flamer Resistance (both Flamers, applies to melee, fire, ground flame, tank explosion - NOT tank explosion ground flame)

 x1 - 20% Bomber Resistance (both Bombers, applies to melee, grenade explosions, ground flame, and damage from Tox Bomber gas)